Grinnell, Minturn & Co: Additional significance

 Because of its extensive shipping operations, the company (and the Minturn family) was involved in a number of landmark legal cases having to do with ships and shipping, including Minturn v.
 United States and Lawrence v.
 Minturn.
 Another of these cases described the company as "Grinnell, Minturn & Co., large shipping merchants of New York".

 Robert Minturn's first cousin, Edward Minturn, partnered with Albert Woodhull, to form Minturn & Woodhull, merchants, in the 1830s.
 In 1841, the firm launched Woodhull & Minturn's "New Line" of packet ships between New York and Liverpool, for a time headquartered at 87 South Street, New York, which eventually held twelve vessels.
 "Between 1842 and 1847, inclusive, twenty-nine new Western Ocean lines were formed," according to Queens of the Western Ocean: The Story of America's Mail and Passenger Sailing Lines.
 The firm's ships included the Hottinguer (1843, 993 tons), Captain Ira Bursley; Queen of the West (1844, 1,161 tons), Captain Woodhouse; Liverpool (1843, 1,077 tons), Captain John Eldridge; the Constitution (1846 by Brown & Bell, 1,327 tons), Captain John Britton.
 In 1845, they opened a line to Glasgow, Scotland.
 They sold their holdings to Grinnell, Minturn & Co. in about 1847.
 On January 12, 1850, the Hottinguer hit a bank off of Wexford, Ireland, near Tuskar Light, and was stranded.
 Capt.
 Bursley saved passengers but died, with twelve crew, after a failed rescue attempt.

 The Grinnells partnered with John Bowman to form Bowman, Grinnell & Co., agents, which advertised remittance and baggage services, and as "the only authorized passenger agents for the SWALLOW-TAIL LINE OF PACKET SHIPS," with offices through the 1850s, in Liverpool, 5 Regent Road across from the Clarence dock gate, and Fenwick Chambers; in Cork, Ireland, 15 Merchants Quay; and in New York, 83 South Street.

 In 1848, Grinnell, Minturn & Co. partner Robert Minturn provided evidence before Parliament that teetotalism was encouraged by American shipowners as underwriters offered "a return of 10% off the premium on voyages performed without the consumption of spirits."

-Minturn died in 1866; Grinnell died in 1877.
-Minturn's sons, Robert Bowne Minturn, Jr., and John Wendell Minturn, became principals.
+Minturn died in 1866, Grinnell died in 1877 after which Minturn's sons, Robert Bowne Minturn, Jr., and John Wendell Minturn, became principals.

 The firm ostensibly closed down a majority of its packet services by 1880.

-The following year, John Minturn, second born son of Robert B. Minturn, aged 42, committed suicide at its New York headquarters at 78 South Street (1881).
+The following year, John Wendell Minturn, aged 42 and the second-born son of Robert B. Minturn, committed suicide at the firm's New York headquarters at 78 South Street (1881).